 Technique Description Response requirements Investigation Students investigate fundamentals and practices to devise and evaluate the effectiveness of a play-based learning activity.
-Planning and evaluation Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Project Students investigate fundamentals and practices to devise, implement and evaluate the effectiveness of a playbased learning activity.
-Play-based learning activity Implementation of activity: up to 5 minutes Planning and evaluation Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media
+Planning and evaluation Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Project Students investigate fundamentals and practices to devise, implement and evaluate the effectiveness of a play- based learning activity.
+Play-based learning activity Implementation of activity: up to 5 minutes Planning and evaluation Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, Or equivalent digital media

-Certificate III in Fitness (SIS30321) / Certificate II Sport and Recreation (SIS20122)
+Certificate III in Fitness (SIS30321) / Certificate II in Sport Coaching (SIS20321)